dinhomathias/Amc/Transition-guide-to-Version-13.0.md

 # JobQueue Refactored

 Previously, PTB implemented the scheduling of tasks inside the `JobQueue` manually.
 As timing logic is not always straightforward, maintaining the `JobQueue` was not easy and new features were only reluctantly added.
 To decrease development effort in that area, we refactored the `JobQueue` in v13.
-Now, it relays on the third party library [APScheduler](https://apscheduler.readthedocs.io/en/stable/) behind the scenes.
+Now, it relies on the third party library [APScheduler](https://apscheduler.readthedocs.io/en/stable/) behind the scenes.

 But what does this mean for you in detail?
 If you're scheduling tasks vanilla style as e.g.